Max Shachtman: The Fourth International

 After the Trotskyists were expelled from the SP in 1937, Shachtman became a leader of their new organization, the Socialist Workers Party (SWP).
 Shachtman gave the report on the political situation at the SWP's 1938 convention.
 The SWP included socialists like James Burnham who had come from A. J. Muste's party rather than from the Trotskyist tradition.
 At the SWP's founding congress, Burnham proposed that the USSR was no longer a degenerated workers' state: Shachtman spoke for the majority view that it remained a workers' state, and considered it important enough to hold a vote by roll call on the resolution.
 In March 1938, Shachtman and Cannon were part of a delegation sent to Mexico City to discuss the draft Transitional Program of the Fourth International with Trotsky: they would later teach a series of classes together in New York about the Program.

 Shachtman came into closer contact with other left-wing intellectuals in or around the SWP, including James Burnham, Dwight Macdonald and the group around Partisan Review.
 Shachtman became a focal point for many in the milieu of the New York Intellectuals.

 In the same period Shachtman worked with Trotsky on international issues, arranging Trotsky's move from Norway to Mexico and playing a prominent role at several Trotskyist conferences that Trotsky could not attend.
-When the first congress of the Fourth International met in a village outside Paris in 1938, Schachtman led its presiding committee.
+When the first congress of the Fourth International met in a village outside Paris in 1938, Shachtman led its presiding committee.

 In January 1938, as editor of the SWP weekly, Socialist Appeal, Shachtman had given front-page coverage ("Boss Court Holds Beal on Old Score") to a campaign to prevent recommittal of Fred Beal in North Carolina where he had been convicted in 1929 for conspiracy in the strike-related death of a policeman.
 Beal, returned from exile in the Soviet Union, had just published a memoir, Proletarian Journey, in which he identified the Soviet party-state bureaucracy as a "new exploiting class", a formula Shachtman was later to adopt.